 Related Links:

 Ramsey Russell: Welcome back to Mojo’s Duck Season somewhere podcast.
 5 minutes is really not a very long time if you think about it.
 5 minutes ago you were probably still scrolling through the ads at the front of Duck Season Somewhere podcast.
-Then again, today’s guest, Mr. Jack Zimmerman from Minnesota is going to describe what 5 minutes can be an attorney.
+Then again, today’s guest, Mr. Jack Zimmerman from Minnesota is going to describe what 5 minutes can be an eternity.
 5 minutes can be life changing.
 Jack, how are you today?
 Is it good and cold up here in Minnesota yet?

 Jack Zimmerman: Good, Mr. Ramsey.
 It’s super cold.
 We’re making ice.
 I know ice fishermen are happy up here, but it was a lot warmer in Dallas where we were down here not that long ago.